Elected Member Roles

 Remuneration of Elected Members

 The salaries payable to the Mayor and Councillors are set by the Remuneration Authority.
-For the period 1 July 2018 to 30 June 2019 these are:
+For the period 1 July 2019 to the election in October 2019 these are:

 |Chairperson Community Funding Committee